Salt & Soil

-I have also been most fortunate to have poems published in public spaces: on a banner commemorating the suffragette movement, in tiny books, as postcards, in windows, as film poems, on BBC radio and local community radio stations in Scotland and Adelaide, South Australia.
-I love poems being off the page where they are accessible to people who might not otherwise experience them.
+I have been fortunate to have other poems published as postcards; in windows; on BBC radio and local community radio stations in Scotland and Adelaide, South Australia.
+I enjoy my poems being off the page.

 Some of my most delightful inclusions